 All persons have a right to what they create.
 This right cannot be refuted, abrogated, abridged or rescinded.
 There is no logical or legal way to eliminate the right of possession through creation.
 All impositions and limitations on personal property are an infringement of our human rights to what we create.
 All claims made by the state as to its right to administrate, legislate, regulate or allocate property infringes upon the rights of all.
 We the people have the right and duty to organize and administrate the property that falls under our jurisdiction.
 We own what we create.

-Our personal property rights are a human right applicable to all persons in all places.
+Our personal property rights are a human right applicable to all persons in all places (In contrast and in opposition to the state).
 Human rights are equally valid and applicable to all persons in all times and all places.

 We are not guests nor pilgrims.
 We are owners of these places we call home.
 These are our lands.
 We built these places, we are accountable for the condition of these places, we are stewards of this land and the lords of our domain.
 We resent all intrusions and uninvited persons.